46th Annual Letelier-Moffitt Human Rights Awards

 Letelier-Moffitt Human Rights Awards

-Since 1976, IPS has hosted the Letelier-Moffitt Awards to honor our fallen colleagues, Orlando Letelier and Ronni Karpen Moffitt, and celebrate new champions of the human rights movement.
+IPS established the Letelier-Moffitt Human Rights Awards in 1976 to honor our fallen colleagues, Orlando Letelier and Ronni Karpen Moffitt, who were assassinated by the Pinochet regime for their work to defend democracy and human rights in Chile.
+Today, these awards celebrate new champions of human rights and memorialize the victims of the Pinochet dictatorship.

 History

-In addition to his work as director of IPS’s New International Economic Order Program, which stressed the relationship between economic rights and political freedom, Letelier had become one of the most outspoken critics of Pinochet.
-Moffitt ran a “Music Carryout” program to make musical instruments accessible to all, and her fundraising work demonstrated that we will not further democracy and equity in this country unless we stand with those seeking justice abroad.
+In addition to his work at IPS, which stressed the relationship between economic rights and political freedom, Letelier had become one of the most outspoken critics of Pinochet.
+Moffitt ran a “Music Carryout” program to make musical instruments accessible to all.
+Her fundraising work at IPS stressed that we will not further democracy and equity in this country unless we stand with those seeking justice abroad.

 30 Years: Families Struggle for Justice